TrevorDArcyEvans/BlazorSQLiteWasm/README.md

 ### Javascript
 A small piece of [helper code](./wwwroot/dbstorage.js) is required to create an _SQLite_ database file in the browser.
 This is called from C# application code via .NET-javascript interop, _IJSRuntime_.
-The database file is created on a per-user basis and is persistent between browser sessions.
+The database file is created on a per-user-per-url basis and is persistent between browser sessions.
 <p/>

 ![sqlite-storage](sqlite-storage.png)